 You’ll probably only need to trim every 3 to 4 days to keep it looking sharp.
 It isn’t really long enough to benefit from combing, balming, waxing, and so on.

-One habit you should adopt at this length, however, is brushing.
+One habit you should usually adopt at this length, however, is brushing with a boar bristle beard brush.

 But other than that, there isn’t much maintenance required.